yuanshihao/PhoneAssistant/README.md

 ###Feature

 * By binding mobile phone number, to achieve a remote location, delete data, lock screen, alarm and other functions.
-* The function of the system information temporary unrealized.
+* Show the mobile phone system information.